Out-Law Guide | 09 Nov 2020 | 2:15 pm | 10 min. read

-The outbreak of coronavirus, officially Covid-19, raises points of employment law, immigration, health and safety and data protection law for UK employers.
+The outbreak of coronavirus raises points of employment law, immigration, health and safety and data protection law for UK employers.
 Specific legal advice should be sought where necessary, as the situation is changing daily.

 The UK's Foreign and Commonwealth Office (FCO) is currently advising against all and all but essential travel to many countries, cities and regions.
 Those planning international travel must check FCO travel advice for all countries they are planning to visit or transit through, and should sign up for email updates for those countries in case advice suddenly changes.

-On 20 March, the government announced a new 'online isolation notes' service which provides employers with certification for coronavirus absences.
-This looks really helpful and straightforward, and is clearly aimed at alleviating the pressure on the NHS.
+The 'online isolation notes' service which provides employers with certification for coronavirus absences is really helpful and straightforward, and is clearly aimed at alleviating the pressure on the NHS.

 The government said: "Isolation notes will provide employees with evidence for their employers that they have been advised to self-isolate due to coronavirus, either because they have symptoms or they live with someone who has symptoms, and so cannot work.